gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 an appropriate number of ranks or OpenMP threads to occupy all of them.
 The number of ranks can be controlled using the
-``-nt`` and ``-ntmpi`` options. ``-nt`` represents the total number of threads to be used (which can be a mix of thread-MPI and OpenMP threads with the :doc:`Verlet scheme <cutoff-schemes>`).
+``-nt`` and ``-ntmpi`` options. ``-nt`` represents the total number of threads to be used (which can be a mix of thread-MPI and OpenMP threads.

 Hybrid/heterogeneous acceleration
 .................................

 Hybrid acceleration means distributing compute work between available CPUs and GPUs to improve simulation performance.
-Along the :doc:`Verlet cut-off scheme <cutoff-schemes>` new non-bonded algorithms have been developed with the aim of efficient acceleration both on CPUs and GPUs.
+New non-bonded algorithms have been developed with the aim of efficient acceleration both on CPUs and GPUs.

 The most compute-intensive parts of simulations, non-bonded force calculation, as well as possibly the PME and bonded force calculation can be offloaded to GPUs and carried out simultaneously with remaining CPU work.
-Native GPU acceleration is supported with the :doc:`Verlet cut-off scheme <cutoff-schemes>` (not with the group scheme) with PME, reaction-field, and plain cut-off electrostatics.
+Native GPU acceleration is supported for the most commonly used algorithms in
+|Gromacs|.
 For more information about the GPU kernels, please see the :ref:`Installation guide <gmx-gpu-support>`.

 The native GPU acceleration can be turned on or off, either at run-time using the